Anxiety Has Left the Building, Vitamin B1 has arrived BUY NOW

 Side Effects

-When evaluating your chosen form of magnesium, and any forms it may come with, it’s important to review the potential benefits and side effects, like the ones we covered above.
-For instance, magnesium citrate and oxide are known to have potent laxative qualities.
 Therefore, you may need to plan your consumption of them accordingly, and perhaps avoid taking them right before a long meeting, or even right before bed.
-One way to combat the laxative side effects, if they are not your intended outcome, is to take your magnesium with food, as compared to on an empty stomach.
+One way to combat the laxative side effects is to take your magnesium with food, as compared to on an empty stomach.

 Possible Interactions

-Another factor to consider when planning your supplement schedule, is that magnesium can have interactions with other drugs and prescribed medications.
 Current recommendations involve taking magnesium supplements two hours apart from prescription medications.
-Of course, it is always advisable to check with your doctor before beginning any new supplement, and to research any possible interactions.
+Check in with your doctor before beginning any new supplement, and research any possible interactions.

 BACK TO TOP